Kpe-we/Bikestores/README.md

 ![](revenue_by_month.jpg)

 At $1,350,508, April had the highest Sum of revenue and was 174.76% higher than July, which had the lowest Sum of revenue at $491,531.
-April accounted for 15.74% of Sum of revenue.
+April accounted for 15.74% of the total revenue.

 ---
 ![](revenue_per_sales_rep.jpg)